Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 #### Steps to Run
 1. `HRD_INPUTS.txt` - This file is used to specify common user inputs that will be used across python and R scripts

-  Open this file in the `/scrpits` folder.
-Open the file and change the variables as necessary.
+  Open this file in the `zonalStatistics/scripts` folder and change the variables as needed.
 Do not add extra lines or change the structure of this file other than changing the names.
- - "outputName" is the name that will be associated with this particular run of the tool (e.g. `NortheastHRD` for all High Resolution Catchments)
+ - `outputName` is the name that will be associated with this particular run of the tool (e.g. "NortheastHRD" for all High Resolution Catchments)
- - "catchmentsFileName" is the name of the catchments shapefile without extension (e.g. `NortheastHRD_AllCatchments`)
+ - `catchmentsFileName` is the name of the catchments shapefile without extension (e.g. "NortheastHRD_AllCatchments")
- - "zoneField" is the name of the field that is used to identify features (e.g. `FEATUREID`)
+ - `zoneField` is the name of the field that is used to identify features (e.g. "FEATUREID")
- - "statType" is the statistic to calculate (e.g. `MEAN`)
+ - `statType` is the statistic to calculate (e.g. "MEAN")
- - "discreteRasters" is list of the discrete, or categorical, data layers  to run such as land use (e.g. `forest`)
+ - `discreteRasters` is list of the discrete, or categorical, data layers  to run such as land use (e.g. "forest")
- - "continuousRasters" is list of the continuous data layers  to run such as climate or elevation data (e.g. `ann_tmax_c`)
+ - `continuousRasters` is list of the continuous data layers  to run such as climate or elevation data (e.g. "ann_tmax_c")

 2. `HRD1_zonalStatisticsProcessing.py` - This script calculates statistics on the raster dataset for each of the catchments in the polygon shapefile.
 The primary tool used is "Zonal Statistics" in ArcGIS.
 Make sure that the zone field in the shapefile has been indexed.
 This step will increase the tool performance.
-The script outputs the specified spatial statistic for all of the catchments as `.dbf` tables in the `gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics/versions/NortheastHRD/gisTables/forest_MEAN.dbf`).
+The script outputs the specified spatial statistic for all of the catchments as `.dbf` tables in the "gisTables" folder in the run-specific versions folder (e.g. `zonalStatistics/versions/NortheastHRD/gisTables/forest_MEAN.dbf`).

-  Open this script and set the "baseDirectory" variable to the path up to and including the `zonalStatistics` folder.
+  Open this script and set the `baseDirectory` variable to the path up to and including the "zonalStatistics" folder.
 Run the script in Arc Python.
 Allow script to run completely before moving on to the next script.
 This script does the following:
     a.
 Reads user-specified inputs from Step 1
     b.
 Sets up the folder structure in the specified directory
     c.
 Reprojects & resamples the rasters to match the zone layer (Catchments)